 The basic working principle of pneumatic and hydraulic actuator cylinders is a piston in a closed cylinder being moved by air or oil pressure.
 In both cases the cylinder is sealed at both ends with the actuator rod passing through a set of seals in one end cap.
 This creates a closed chamber above and below the piston.
-Pressurized fluid, typically hydraulic grade oil, or air, is introduced into either chamber to move the piston forwards or backwards which, in turn, moves the actuator rod.
+Pressurized fluid, typically hydraulic grade oil, or air, is introduced into either chamber to move the piston forwards or backward which, in turn, moves the actuator rod.
 An arrangement of valves allows the oil or air to flow into the compression chamber and out of the non-active chamber according to operator input.

 The actuator rod is attached via linkages to the object it is designed to move.
 Rotary cylinder actuators work in the same way except the piston component is of a different design and revolves inside the cylinder rather than moving up and down.
 In this case, the actuator rod transfers this rotary action to a disc or plate which is attached to the work piece.
 In both cases, the cylinder actuator converts fluid or air pressure into useful work.